Perimenopause and Insomnia: I Am Never Going to Sleep Again

 I am in late perimenopause and have all the fun issues that go along with it.
 That is okay.
 I will adjust to it.
 I am certainly not thrilled about such wonderful things as having both acne and wrinkles, but it will be okay.
 Does that sound believable?

-There is one thing that really bothers me, and I am beginning to think I will never adjust to it.
+There is 1 thing that really bothers me, and I am beginning to think I will never adjust to it.
 Thanks to hormonal issues during perimenopause, insomnia is worsened.

 If you have never experienced insomnia before you reached perimenopause, welcome to the party.
 I am sorry that you have arrived because this is truly the worst.
 You do not want a standing invitation to attend.
 If you can manage to get yourself off the guest list, do it.